wp-plugins/game-locations/readme.txt

 = 1.3 =
 * Cleaned up name space collisions in the admin utils for the MSTW Framework.
 PREVIOUS VERSIONS WILL NOT WORK WITH THE MSTW FRAMEWORK.
 * Added a tag (mstw_game_locations) to the settings_errors() call to eliminate multiple 'Settings Saved.' messages.
+* Removed (blank) street address line in table if no street address is provided.

 = 1.2 =
 * Completed internationalized the admin pages.
 The default .po and .mo files have been updated and are in the /lang directory.